 - 3. To aid in the visual tracking of the reduction cascade, it is advisable to use component (or actor) highlighting.
-Click on Tools -> Animate at Runtime, enter the number of milliseconds representing the animation interval (1 ms is recommended), and click OK. - 4.
+Click on Tools -> Animate at Runtime, enter the number of milliseconds representing the animation interval (100 ms is recommended), and click OK. - 4.
 Under "Setup Directories" in the workflow canvas there are seven parameters that specify important directories (green dots).
 Setting the value of ROOT_DATA_DIR is the only necessary modification if you want to process data other than the demo data2, since the value of this parameter specifies the working directory within which the other directories are organised.
 Double-click on the parameter ROOT_DATA_DIR and a pop-up window will appear allowing you to modify the directory string, which you may either edit directly, or use the Browse button to select the directory from a file browser.
 When you have finished, click OK to save your changes. - 5.
-Click the button to start the workflow. - 6.
-The workflow will highlight the Data Organiser actor which recursively scans the raw data directory (specified by the parameter RAWDATA_DIR under "Setup Directories" in the workflow canvas) and constructs the DataSets.
-Note that the calibration and reference data must be present in either RAW_DATA_DIR or in CALIB_DATA_DIR, otherwise DataSets may be incomplete and cannot be processed. - 7.
-The Data Set Chooser actor will be highlighted next and will display a "Select Datasets" window (see Figure 5.2.5) that lists the DataSets along with the values of a selection of useful header keywords including the object name, UVES arm, detector binning and readout speed, instrument grating, and slit width.
-The first column consists of a set of tick boxes which allow the user to select the DataSets to be processed, and by default all DataSets are selected. - 8.
+Click the button to start the workflow - 6.
+The workflow will highlight the Data Organiser actor which has recursively scanned the raw data directory (specified by the parameter RAWDATA_DIR under "Setup Directories" in the workflow canvas) and constructs the DataSets.
+Note that the calibration and reference data must be present either in RAWDATA_DIR or in CALIB_DATA_DIR, otherwise DataSets may be incomplete and cannot be processed.
+However, if the same reference file was downloaded twice in different places this creates a problem as Reflex cannot decide which one to use. - 7.
+The Data Set Chooser actor will be highlighted next and will display a "Select Datasets" window (see Figure 5.8) that lists the DataSets along with the values of a selection of useful header keywords3.
+The first column consists of a set of tick boxes which allow the user to select the DataSets to be processed, and by default all complete DataSets are selected. - 8.
 Click the Continue button and watch the progress of the workflow by following the red highlighting of the actors.
 A window will show which DataSet is currently being processed. - 9.
-When the workflow has finished executing the final pipeline recipe uves_obs_scired in the Spectrum Extraction actor for the first DataSet, an interactive window will appear (see Figure 5.2.6) which shows a plot of the extracted and merged spectrum in the top panel, and the flux-calibrated version in the panel below.
+When the workflow has finished executing the final pipeline recipe uves_obs_scired in the Spectrum Extraction actor for the first DataSet, an interactive window will appear (see Figure 5.9) which shows a plot of the extracted and merged spectrum in the top panel, and the flux-calibrated version in the panel below.
 Using the buttons at the top of this window, one may pan and zoom in on the spectrum in order to inspect absorption/emissions lines and other interesting spectral features.
 Of the other plots in this window, the most important one is the extracted S/N of the spectrum as a function of the spectral order as determined from the CCD noise model (and extraction procedure). - 10.
-Click on the Continue wkf button and the workflow will write out the important products of the reduction cascade to the end products directory (specified by the parameter END_PRODUCTS_DIR under "Setup Directories" in the workflow canvas), which includes the extracted and merged spectrum.
+When the reduction of the current DataSet finishes, a pop-up window will appear showing the directory were the final products have been saved. - 11.
+The workflow will continue with the remaining DataSets following the same steps described above. - 12.
+After the workflow has finished, all the products from all the DataSets can be found in a directory under END_PRODUCTS_DIR with the named with the workflow start timestamp.
+Further subdirectories will be found with the name of each DataSet.